---

 With this configuration, your own compute can directly access or write data to your DuckLake (assuming appropriate credentials are configured).
 Data uploaded using your own compute will appear in the MotherDuck catalog and be queryable as a standard MotherDuck database.

-## What's new in DuckLake 0.4
+## What's new in DuckLake 1.0

-- **TopN file pruning**: `LIMIT` queries with an `ORDER BY` can skip data files that fall outside the requested range, making paginated and top-N queries faster.
+- **TopN file pruning**: `LIMIT` queries with an `ORDER BY` skip data files that fall outside the requested range, making paginated and top-N queries faster.

-- **Macros**: DuckLake catalogs now support storing [macros](https://duckdb.org/docs/sql/statements/create_macro.html).
+- **Macros**: DuckLake catalogs can store [macros](https://duckdb.org/docs/sql/statements/create_macro.html).

 ## Performing metadata operations on a DuckLake